 - Best Acoustic Guitar for Folk Music: Cordoba C7-CE

-This acoustic-electric guitar comes with a Cedarwood body and Rosewood fingerboard.
+This acoustic-electric guitar comes with a Cedarwood body and a Rosewood fingerboard.
 The Cordoba C7-CE is the best acoustic guitar for Spanish folk music enthusiasts.
-Its cutaway gives access to the highest frets, making it the perfect guitar for flamenco players and because of its unique playing style, the Cordoba guitar’s tone can’t be imitated.
+Its cutaway gives access to the highest frets, making it the perfect guitar for flamenco players.
+Because of its unique playing style, the Cordoba guitar’s tone can’t be imitated.

 - Best for Established Guitar Players: Cordoba C12 SP